rancilhac/TopoWindows/README.md

 ## Running in an unix command line environment

 It may be useful to execute TopoWindows directly from a unix CL environment, especially when working on a HPC.
 To help with that I provide a wrapper script which can be executed as follow: `Rscript Topo_windows_v02_cl_wrapper.R --vcf --prefix  --phased --nj --ali --dist [--regions | --type --size --incr]`.
 The combination of arguments used will determine which of the three functions is run.
+Before running the script, one must edit the first line to provide the full path to `Topo_windows_v02.R`.

 *Arguments:*